Argyll Campbell

 Argyll Campbell (December 2, 1882 – November 24, 1943) was city attorney for Carmel-by-the-Sea, California from 1920 to 1937.
 He was former chairman of the California Democratic Party to elect governor Culbert Olson.
-Campbell was a leader in Monterey Peninsula civic life for twenty-eight years.
-He was known for his efforts to "keep Carmel from radical change."

 Early life

-Campbell was born on December 2, 1882, in San Jose, California.
-His parents were attorney James Havelock Campbell (1849-1923) and Mary Ann J. Faulkner (1858-1908).
-He went to Santa Clara University and attended Northwestern University, but did not graduate.
+Campbell went to Santa Clara University and attended Northwestern University, but did not graduate.
 He married Mabel Marie Phelps (1880-1962) on July 8, 1909 in the chapel of Santa Clara college in Santa Clara, California.

 Career

 Theater

 Shortly after coming to Carmel, Campbell became involved with the Carmel Arts and Crafts Club and Forest Theater.
 On June 30, 1915, he wrote a column in the Monterey Daily Cypress and Monterey American, about the production of the four-act play, Junipero Serra, A Pageant of the Padres, at the Forest Theater from July 2-3, 5, 1915.
 He wrote about Perry Newberry as the director and producer of the play.
 They became good friends at the Forest Theater.
 Campbell was the director of dancing.

-On April 16, 1919, he was in the play, A Night Off.
-Campbell played Justinian Babbitt, Professor of Ancient History, under the direction of Mary E. Hand.

 City attorney

 He passed the California Bar Examination and opened a law office in San Jose.
-During World War I he joined the army, serving as a military law instructor at the Santa Clara University and at the Presidio of San Francisco.
+During World War I he joined the army, serving as first lieutenant and military law instructor at the Santa Clara University and at the Presidio of San Francisco.
 He became a major in the United States Army Adjutant General's Corps department.

-He was district attorney of San Jose before coming to Carmel in 1914.
-When he came to Carmel with his wife, his first impression of Carmel was a "bay as blue as that of Naples and an altogether impossible sunset."